aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 Implement a logging and monitoring mechanism for critical steps and KPI's regarding your device registration use-case to build a registration dashboard.
 This monitoring strategy can include the following:

-- CloudWatch log insights of the CVM lambda function
+- CloudWatch log insights of the CVM Lambda function
 - Lambda function invocation metrics
 - IoT Service CloudWatch metrics
 - IoT Core service logs